wp-plugins/insta-grabagram/README.txt

 = I don't have an instagam account =

-Simply go to http://instagram.com and register your users account.
+Simply go to http://Instagram.com and register your users account.

 = Where can I find my CLIENT ID and CLIENT SECRET =

-Once logged in to your instagram account go to http://instagram.com/developer/ and register your application, once activated you will be given the CLIENT ID and CLIENT SECRET in your account, you can manage mulitple applications.
+Once logged in to your Instagram account go to http://Instagram.com/developer/ and register your application, once activated you will be given the CLIENT ID and CLIENT SECRET in your account, you can manage mulitple applications.

 == Screenshots ==